WebDevBootcamp/course-content/module2/introduction_to_html.md

 ```

 ## Minimal correct HTML document
 An HTML document must be contained within an <html> element.
-The top level must contain two elements, a <head> and a <body>.
-The head must contain a <title> and can contain other meta-data.
+The top level must contain two elements, a 'head' and a 'body'.
+The head must contain a 'title' and can contain other meta-data.
 The body contains the content that will be displayed.
 ```
 <html>
   <head>